ludeknovy/jtl-reporter/README.md

 Please note that "demoProject" and "demoScenario" have to exist in Jtl Reporter beforehand otherwise it will return an error.

 ## Locust.io integration

+You have two options here - generate JTL file and upload it to the application, or use JTL listener service and upload the results continuous while running your test.

+### Generating and uploading JTL file
 Download [jtl_listener.py](/scripts/jtl_listener.py) into your locust project folder.

 Register the listener in your locust test by placing event listener at the very end of the file: